“Everyone must leave something behind when he dies... Something your hand touched some way so your soul has somewhere to go when you die.

 I define truth as anything you believe to your core.
 It doesn't matter what evidence or lack thereof is there; if you feel it in your bones, that’s all that matters.
 Disclaimer: Among all the “i” words I have used to describe myself, “incredulous” is not one of them.
 Here are some of the truths that have shaped my view of the world and are to blame for how I exist within it:

-1) Even the darkest night will end and the stars will rise.
-(Something I always believed but that Les Mis was able to so eloquently encapsulate in one succinct phrase for me.
-Thank you Vic and Herb.)
+1) Even the darkest night will end and the sun will rise.
+(Something I always believed but that Les Mis was able to so eloquently encapsulate in one succinct phrase for me.)

 2) Nothing is too wonderful to be true.